SurendarNehru/Digital-Nurture-4.0-DotNetFSE/week2/SQL - Advanced Concepts/README.md

-## Exercise 2: Retrieving Top-N Products per Category Using Ranking Functions
+## Exercise : Ranking and Window Functions

 # Scenario:
 You are tasked with retrieving the top 3 most expensive products in each category from a Products table.
 The challenge involves handling possible price ties and ensuring the most accurate ranking per category.